potato0o/coursera-deep-learning-specialization/C1 - Neural Networks and Deep Learning/W1 - Intoduction to Deep Learning/README.md

 ## Outline of this course

 1. Introduction
-2. Basics of neural Network Programming
+2. Basics of Neural Network Programming
 3. One Hidden Layer Neural Networks
 4. Deep Neural Networks